 Barefoot and without gloves or protective clothing, Zambian beekeeper Gibson is scaling a tall tree to reach the traditional beehive that hangs at the top.
 Amazingly, he looks completely at ease.
 After removing the hive – a hollow cylinder made from tree bark – he carefully climbs back down to the ground and gently opens one end, reaching down into it to remove a large piece of honeycomb, still covered with the tiny bees.

 For many farmers in Zambia’s north-western province, beekeeping provides an additional and vital source of income.
 Widowed beekeeper, Ruthie, for example, has been able to support six children through school and even build her own house from the profits of beekeeping.
-As green forests cover some sixty percent of Zambia, the country also has the perfect habitat for wild honey bees.
+As green forests cover some 60% of Zambia, the country also has the perfect habitat for wild honey bees.
 Traditional beehives are built using extraordinary skill and craftsmanship that is passed down from generation to generation, with one tree usually making around fifteen to twenty bark hives.
 Each of these can be used for roughly ten years, so there is minimal environmental impact.

 The honey sourced from this area is free from pesticides and herbicides, as the bees that make it are collecting nectar from rural, uncultivated forests.
 It is of an excellent quality and has a distinctive, rich and smoky aroma, lending shine and moisture to the hair.
 Farmers are paid a fair price for their honey and support an environmentally stable supply chain that enables them to sell their honey to Lush, while retaining enough to sell to their own domestic market.